GregTheWolfman/GEM_Analysis_Software/README.md

 Here is a list of steps to help run and undertsand this software

 First, I will show how to use AmoreSRS to load and read data.
-This step assumes
+This step assumes youve already measured the data and they are stored in a .raw file

 # Using AmoreSRS
-There are many
+There are many analysis actions that can be accomplished with amoreSRS, in this tutorial, I will only discuss how to use AmoreSRS to convert .raw files into structured .root files.
+To start, I will give a small overview on using AmoreSRS.
+There are multiple macros within AmoreSRS that need to be altered if a user were to add a new detector type.
+AmoreSRS is made of multiple smaller codes that control different aspects of the anaylsis.